+3.1.19.
+"Full flow dilution method" means the process of mixing the total exhaust flow with diluent prior to separating a fraction of the diluted exhaust stream for analysis.

 3.1.20.
-"Full flow dilution method" means the process of mixing the total exhaust flow with diluent prior to separating a fraction of the diluted exhaust stream for analysis.
+"Gaseous pollutants" means carbon monoxide, hydrocarbons and/or non-methane hydrocarbons (assuming a ratio of CH1.85 for diesel, CH2.525 for LPG and CH2.93 for NG, and an assumed molecule CH3O0.5 for ethanol fuelled compression-ignition engines), methane (assuming a ratio of CH4 for NG) and oxides of nitrogen (expressed in nitrogen dioxide (NO2) equivalent).

 3.1.21.
-"Gaseous pollutants" means carbon monoxide, hydrocarbons and/or non-methane hydrocarbons (assuming a ratio of CH1.85 for diesel, CH2.525 for LPG and CH2.93 for NG, and an assumed molecule CH3O0.5 for ethanol fuelled diesel engines), methane (assuming a ratio of CH4 for NG) and oxides of nitrogen (expressed in nitrogen dioxide (NO2) equivalent).
+"Hardware-in-the-loop simulation (HILS)" means real time hybrid vehicle simulation running on a computer where a hardware component interacts with the simulation through an interface.

 3.1.22.
-"Generator" means an energy converter transferring mechanical energy into electric energy.

-3.1.23.
-"Hardware-in-the-loop simulation (HILS)" means real time hybrid vehicle simulation running on a computer where a hardware component interacts with the simulation through an interface.

-3.1.24.
 "High speed (nhi)" means the highest engine speed where 70 per cent of the declared maximum power occurs.